PPGA Blog written by Professional Member ............. Sonya Bevan

 Connecting Pet Lovers & Pet Professionals in Australia

 Welcome to the The Pet Professional Guild Australia.
-PPGA is a membership organisation representing pet industry professionals who are committed to results based, science based force-free training and pet care.
+PPGA is a membership organisation representing pet industry professionals, such as Dog Trainers, Vet Behaviourists, Groomers and Students who are committed to results based, science based force-free training and pet care.

 Pet Professional Guild Australia Members Understand Force-Free to mean: No Shock, No Pain, No Choke, No Fear, No Physical Force, No physical Molding, No Compulsion Based Methods are employed to train or care for a pet.Join PPGA today and help us educate and engage more pet professionals and pet owners.
 Become a steward of the science based, result based force-free message, philosophy and training practices.